Tū Manawa Manager

 What is the Tū Manawa Active Aotearoa fund?

-Tū Manawa Active Aotearoa provides funding for programmes or projects delivering play, active recreation and sport experiences for tamariki and rangatahi.
+Tū Manawa Active Aotearoa provides funding for programmes or projects delivering play, active recreation and sport experiences for tamariki and rangatahi (Young people).
 These may be new or already operating.

-Applicants need to provide evidence, including ‘participant voice’ to demonstrate that the tamariki and rangatahi who are missing out are genuinely interested in doing the proposed project or programme.
-This means applicants should make an effort to engage tamariki and rangatahi on what activities they want to participate in and what the barriers are, and provide this information as part of the application.
+Applicants need to provide evidence, including ‘participant voice’ to demonstrate that the tamariki and rangatahi who are missing out are genuinely intersted in doing the proposed project or programme.
+This means applicants should engage tamariki and rangatahi on what activities they want to participate in and what the barriers are, and provide this information as part of the application.

 What can be funded?